kat-s-626/llm_4_qc/README.md

 - `inference/`: Contains code for performing inference with the finetuned models, including evaluation scripts and utilities.
 - `verl/`: Contains LLM finetuning scripts using [Verl](https://github.com/verl-project/verl).
 - `visualization/`: Contains scripts for visualizing the results of the finetuning and evaluation processes, such as plotting metrics and generating reports.
+- `scripts/`: Contains shell scripts for data preprocessing, model evaluation, and other auxiliary tasks.

 ## Getting Started
 To replicate the finetuning process, follow these steps: